In the Kitch

 Tomato alfredo sauce in bowl with whisk.

 Step #2.
-Combine sauce ingredients.
+Make the sauce.
 In a bowl, combine the pesto, Alfredo sauce, milk, and sun-dried tomatoes.

 Short cut pasta noodles with sauce, mushrooms and sun-dried tomatoes in casserole dish.